The Antichrist, and the Sin that Caused Desolation

 And out of one of them – out of “the four Spirits of heaven,” as mentioned in the previous phrase.
 (The Chinese translation has added the phrase “out of the four horns.”
 While this is grammatically possible, it is the least obvious grammatical choice.
 The most adjacent phrase is the “four winds”).

-which grew exceedingly great – here the little horn, the Ruler of Rome, is being compared to Cyrus the Great, who “became great” (Dan 8:4), and Alexander the Great who “grew very great” (Dan 8:8).
+which grew exceedingly great – here the little horn, the power of Satan, is being compared to Cyrus the Great, who “became great” (Dan 8:4), and Alexander the Great who “grew very great” (Dan 8:8).
 Obviously, Antiochus is no longer being described in this verse, rather it is “the Ruler of the People to come” (Dan 9:26) who cut-off the Messiah.

 toward the south, toward the east, and toward the Glorious land – continuing with the “four winds of heaven” analogy.
 It came out of one direction, and towards the other three.
 Out of Rome which is North West, to the other three directions, including the Glorious Land where “the Ruler of the People to come,” will destroy the City and the Sanctuary.
 The “Glorious” or “Beautiful Land” is also described in Daniel 11:16,41.

 And it grew up to the host of heaven and it cast down some of the host – here we refer to Revelation 12:4: “His tail drew a third of the stars (angels) and threw them down to the earth.”